carbonpanda/carbonpanda.github.io/_posts/2018-12-02-replacing-water-heater-switch-with-sonoff.md

    ![attach touch switch](https://carbonpanda.github.io/images/hot-glue-light-touch-switch.jpg)

-6. Put a in-line fuse, 8A - 10A, between the main 220V source and the Sonoff.
+6. Put a fuse, 8A - 10A, between the main 220V source and the Sonoff.
 This is to safeguard the Sonoff.

 7. Connect the water heater to the Sonoff  in parallel with the little light bulb indicator.